illusion0001/orbisunjailed/other-hb.md

 [Homebrew Store](hb-store.md)
 * There are loads of homebrew you might need/try on the PS4.
 Here are some recommandations:
     * PS4Xplorer - file manager + FTP client
-    * Remote Package Installer - pkg receiver that turns your PC into your personal PSN Store downloader.
+    * Remote Package Installer - pkg receiver that turns your PC into your personal PSN Store server.
     * Internal Package Installer - a install app that will allow the removal of USB drives, allowing you to install pkg from the same HDD.
     * Payload Guest - a app that loads payloads without the need of a internet browser host (**does need jailbreak to be already loaded via GoldHEN**).
     * Apollo Save Tool - automatic save-mounting, offline account activation & more.